 Facilitated by Robin Walley, LCSW and and Jennifer Tai, MSW

 This weekly group acknowledges that different goals work for different people.
 With the support of the group, you can work on finding the right balance for yourself, in order to get what you want from your substance use choices, without the things you don’t want.

-Please call Social Services at (510) 642-6074, to set up an intake with an AOD counselor to get started.
+Please call Social Services at (510) 642-6074, to set up an intake with the group facilitator to get started.